Variational quantum algorithm for anion exchange across electrolyzer membrane: Results

 \subsubsection{Time evolution and dependence on strength of discontinuity of diffusion constant}

 Inspecting the graphs, one can deduce that, in terms of MSE, the FDM always performs better than the VQA.
 The reason is that while the VQA utilizes the same finite differences as the FDM, it uses an ansatz circuit to express the solution, which inevitably introduces error and steers the solution away from the FDM.
-Moreover, increasing the spatial resolution leads to a higher MSE of the VQA as opposed to the FDM when 6 qubits are employed as can be seen in Figs.~\ref{fig:as_vs_fdm_vqa_mse}(a)-(c).
+Moreover, increasing the spatial resolution leads to a higher MSE of the VQA as opposed to the FDM when 6 qubits are employed as can be seen in Figs.~\ref{fig:as_vs_fdm_vqa_mse}(a)--(c).
 This is because even though 6 layers achieve the maximum expressibility of a 6-qubit RPQC, the number of free parameters in this case is still less than the number of grid points, which leads to the concentrations at grid points being under-determined.
-Figure~\ref{fig:4_vs_6_qubits} showing the concentration profile at $t = 8 \times 10^{-3}\,\tau_D$ for $D_2 = 0.5\,\ell^2/\tau_D$ illustrates this point.
+Figure~\ref{fig:4_vs_6_qubits} showing the concentration profile at $t = 8 \times 10^{-3}$ for $D_2 = 0.5$ illustrates this point.
 Nevertheless, the capability of the VQA method to numerically solve this specific problem is demonstrated.

-When the number of qubits is $n = 6$, the charge profile shown in Fig.~\ref{fig:4_vs_6_qubits}(b) exhibits small spatial oscillations in the region $x \in [0, 0.75]\,\ell$, which are absent in the case of $n = 4$ depicted in Fig.~\ref{fig:4_vs_6_qubits}(a).
+When the number of qubits is $n = 6$, the charge profile shown in Fig.~\ref{fig:4_vs_6_qubits}(b) exhibits small spatial oscillations in the region $x \in [0, 0.75]$, which are absent in the case of $n = 4$ depicted in Fig.~\ref{fig:4_vs_6_qubits}(a).

-The MSE curves for $D_2 = 0.01\,\ell^2/\tau_D$, which is depicted in Fig.~\ref{fig:as_vs_fdm_vqa_mse}(d), differ significantly from other cases due to a monotonic increase in MSE within time steps $l \in [0, 40]$.
-This difference can be explained in parts by comparing the charge profiles for $D_2 = 0.25\,\ell^2/\tau_D$ and $D_2 = 0.01\,\ell^2/\tau_D$ resolved using $N = 64$ interior grid points, as shown in Fig.~\ref{fig:0.25_vs_0.01}.
+The MSE curves for $D_2 = 0.01$, which are depicted in Fig.~\ref{fig:as_vs_fdm_vqa_mse}(d), differ significantly from other cases due to a monotonic increase in MSE in time steps $l \in [0, 40]$.
+This difference can be explained in parts by comparing the charge profiles for $D_2 = 0.25$ and $D_2 = 0.01$ resolved using $N = 64$ internal grid points, as shown in Fig.~\ref{fig:0.25_vs_0.01}.
 In both cases, the initial charge distributions are piecewise constant profiles, with a sharp change at the interface $\tilde x_1$ between the two layers.
-For $D_2 = 0.25\,\ell^2/\tau_D$, this sharp transition is maintained for approximately 5 time steps before smoothing out.
+For $D_2 = 0.25$, this sharp transition is maintained for approximately 5 time steps before smoothing out.
 This behavior corresponds to the short-term increase followed by a decrease in MSE near time step $l = 0$ observed in Fig.~\ref{fig:as_vs_fdm_vqa_mse}(c).